tk-king/har-datasets/README.md

 This library provides support for popular HAR (human activity recognition) datasets including

 - metadata descriptions in [DCAT-AP](https://www.dcat-ap.de/) and [Croissant](https://github.com/mlcommons/croissant)
-- downloading from original source
+- downloading from original source with caching
-- parsing into a centralized format
+- parsing into a centralized format with caching
-- preparation via config
+- preparation via config with caching
 - pytorch integration

 # How To Use